johndavedecano/WebPyBootstrapStarter/README.md

 2. Configure your http.conf file then follow the setups here http://webpy.org/cookbook/mod_wsgi-apache
 3. I think your done.
 Let me know if you have any questions.

+In your apps folder youll see theres a base module/apps(thats what they call it in django) you can just copy the base folder and rename it to something else..

 My APACHE CONFIGURATION FOR WAMP SERVER

 `````html